sramteke171/python-oop/readme.md

 // "Hi!
 My name is Jimmy"
 ```

 Let's break down this syntax.
-On the first line, we declare and name the class
+On the first line, we declare and name the class,

-- this one is called `User`.
+this one is called `User`.
 A class declaration is always followed by a `:`.

 Then, on the next line, we see a method called `__init__`.
 The `__init__` method
 is the initializer - just like a `constructor` in JavaScript.
 We use it to set